AI for the Enterprise in 2017: Start Small, Scale Decisively

 - Which opportunity is larger?
 Which one is faster to market?

 The size of the opportunities might be comparable, however it is faster to have significant positive results in automating back-end management than in a new product because there is more control and the metrics are better defined right off the bat.
-Acquiring an NLG (Natural Language Generation) product already on the market might shift the balance, although the integration challenge might hurt in the long run.
+Acquiring an NLU+G (Natural Language Understanding+Generation) product already on the market might shift the balance, although an overarching strategy is essential for alignment and solving the challenge of integrating people, systems, and data (which is where the money is).

 Although applying AI behind the scenes might not be as sexy as new products, it allows companies to test and learn the fundamentals of working with AI without consequences, and hence build confidence.
 It is the job of the cross-BU AI Task Force to collect the learnings and bit by bit create best practices that will become part of the AI development DNA of the company.